 As it happened in the time of Sodom and Gomorrah, so it will happen in these times.
-Until there are no righteous men on the earth, even a few, God will not bring the end.
+Until there are righteous men on the earth, even a few, God will not bring the end.
 Now, we need to see what few means.
 If ten were enough in a place like a city such as Sodom, and that was the last number through which the judgment could've been avoided, we need to see what that will mean for the whole earth.
 What would be the number?
 All of this means that as long as there is hope and potential for the gospel to be shared so that more people can be saved, the end won't come.
+The way God has chosen to share the gospel on earth is through people (Acts 10:1-8).
+He wants them to be involved in the battle against the devil.
+This battle is fought through His means and strength, but still, people are involved.
+Till there are righteous people who know God in the world, the gospel will be shared.
 People today don't know what they are doing when inventing new laws and obstacles hindering the gospel's proclamation.
 All of this is just causing the end to come sooner.
 The purpose of God is to reign on this earth so that the gospel can be proclaimed.
 And in which way can it be done if not through the Christians, as this is the way it needs to be done?

 While there are believers here, He can still reign on the earth, and His kingdom can be seen through those who believe.
-Once this becomes impossible, and the iniquity gets to an even higher level, He will have to finish everything and create a new earth on which His ultimate kingdom and justice will reign.
+Once this becomes impossible and the iniquity reaches an even higher level, He will have to bring about the end, ultimately redeem His people, and create a new earth on which His ultimate kingdom and justice will reign in a definitive way.
 But until then, He wants to save as many persons as He can, and that's why He is withholding His ultimate kingdom and justice now for the love of those who need to be saved.
-There will eventually come a time in which the gospel is not available.
-It will be hard to be preached and shared.
+Eventually, there will come a time when the gospel is no longer available.
+It will be hard to preach and share it.

 The greatest iniquity is not just expressed in certain crimes or immorality but mainly in taking God completely out of the picture and replacing good with evil, or better said, calling what is evil good, and in this way, people would not be able to see and acknowledge their own iniquity.
 It is good that the laws of God are still used in our moral code, but when they are removed and replaced with the world's way of defining justice, it will be a problem.
 We can look at the people in past generations, for example.
-Speaking in general, their morals were better than today's people's.
+Speaking in general, their morals were better than those of today's people.
 There was still evil and immorality, but the people had to hide from doing certain things and were also ashamed of them if they did them, while today, the same things are done openly without any shame or regret.
 They are just considered by those doing them and by many others as something normal.